Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 Now you will be thinking about what this YAML or JSON is exactly.
 I will explain what exactly YAML or JSON means in short.
 So, you will get a clear idea about this YAML or JSON.

-Here's a simple explanation:
+Here is a simple explanation:

-YAML stands for “yet another markup language”.
+YAML: YAML stands for “yet another markup language”.

 The code writing with this language is like writing a to-do list in a clear, easy-to-read way.

 The YAML format closely resembles how one would naturally document structured data on physical paper.
+It is designed purposefully to be easier for humans to read.

-JSON stands for “JavaScript Object Notation”.
+JSON: JSON stands for “JavaScript Object Notation”.

 It is a way to structure and represent data in a format that is easy for both humans and computers to understand.
+In JSON, data is organized into key-value pairs, where each key is associated with a value.

+In short, use YAML for simplicity and readability, and JSON for complexity and compatibility code writing.
 You will execute the code, and the computers set up everything exactly as you planned.
-It's way faster and much less likely to have mistakes.
+It's way faster and much less likely to be mistaken.

 Plus, since everything is written in code, you can save it, share it, and even change it whenever you need to.
 Let's say the company needs to add more servers later.
 Instead of going through the whole setup process again, you just update your code to include the new servers, and the computer takes care of the rest.